Blog

 Cypress dashboard

-Image 4: Cypress provides a dashboard for managing executions
+Image 4: Provides a dashboard for managing executions

-Cypress has eliminated the main problem with Selenium by executing in the same run loop as the device.
-Cypress takes care of waiting for DOM elements to appear.
+It has eliminated the main problem with Selenium by executing in the same run loop as the device.
+It takes care of waiting for DOM elements to appear.

-While Cypress is most often compared to Selenium, Cypress is both fundamentally and architecturally different, and is not constrained by the same restrictions as Selenium.
+While it is most often compared to Selenium, Cypress is both fundamentally and architecturally different, and is not constrained by the same restrictions as Selenium.

 If we go in-depth, some scenarios look like this: using multi tabs and multiple browsers simultaneously, limitations on testing file uploads, dealing with different complex frames, and most importantly, automating Chrome Extensions, or third-party integrations.
 Anyone who’s been blocked has had to travel long miles to land on workaround resolutions–but sometimes the solution is simply not satisfactory.